andrew-wja/instrumentor/SoftboundCETS.md

 In order to prevent this, we unconditionally insert checks for pointers resulting from casts.
-Specifically with reference to the above snippets, in the first snippet the pointer returned by `malloc` is in the SAFE pointer class, and since converting it to a `char*` does not imply an actual cast it remains in the SAFE pointer class.
-There are no intervening uses of the pointer which could cause deallocation to occur, and thus the dereference `*t = 'a'` is a dereference of a SAFE pointer and does not cause the generation of checks.
+Specifically with reference to the above snippets, in the first snippet the pointer returned by `malloc` is in the `SAFE` pointer class, and since converting it to a `char*` does not imply an actual cast, it remains in the `SAFE` pointer class.
+There are no intervening uses of the pointer which could cause deallocation to occur, and thus the dereference `*t = 'a'` is a dereference of a `SAFE` pointer and does not cause the generation of checks.

 However, the pointer in the second snippet is converted to `int*`, which does involve a cast.
-The cast results in an UNSAFE pointer, and so the dereference `*t = 1` is of an UNSAFE pointer, which causes the generation of checks.
+The cast results in an `UNSAFE` pointer, and so the dereference `*t = 1` is of an `UNSAFE` pointer, which causes the generation of checks.

-In order to introduce the minimal quantity of checks, we should consult the C effective typing rules to determine when a cast preserves the membership of the derived pointer in the SAFE class.
+In order to introduce the minimal quantity of checks, we should consult the C effective typing rules to determine when a cast preserves the membership of the derived pointer in the `SAFE` class.
 For example, in the second snippet above, the spatial bound of the allocation is not changed by the cast, since `sizeof(int)` bytes were allocated.
 Since the bounds are identical, this cast is at least spatially safe.